 - 2 tbsp Red Chilli sauce

-- ½ to 1 tbsp red chili paste (optional) made using ½ tbsp chilli powder (less spicy variety)
+- ½ tbsp Red chili powder (optional) (less spicy variety)

 - ½ tbsp vinegar (I used apple cider vinegar)